matt-antone/Scorer/memory-bank/progress.md

 - **Installation**: A fully automated `install.sh` script successfully sets up the entire environment on a fresh Raspberry Pi OS, including correct Python dependencies, FFmpeg, and a custom-built SDL2 with KMS/DRM support.
 The script is idempotent and handles both initial setup and updates.
 - **Game State**: The application uses a robust SQLite database for game state persistence (`db/scorer.db`).
 The database is automatically created if it doesn't exist.
 - **Kivy Backend**: The Kivy application runs correctly on both macOS (for development) and Raspberry Pi (for production) using the appropriate display drivers.
+- **Splash Screen**: The application starts with a manual splash screen requiring a user to press a "START" button to proceed, rather than an automatic timer.
 - **Name Entry Screen**: The "Continue" button is now always enabled, removing the validation that required users to input names.
 This simplifies the flow for users who accept the default names.
+- **Screensaver**: The application now includes a screensaver that activates after a period of inactivity.
+It displays a slideshow of images from the `assets/billboards` directory and deactivates upon user interaction, returning to the previous screen.
+The slideshow order is randomized, and images transition with a slow fade effect.

 ## What's Left to Build